ConceptaNjolima/MyTNTResources/Week 1/[ENG1.4] To Do sample app.md

 # Sample app - bringing TS, React, HTML, and CSS together

-In this lesson NTs will build a sample to do list app that demonstrates how the core technologies work together.
+In this lesson NTs will build a sample ToDo List app that demonstrates how the core technologies work together.
 In future lessons the same sample app will be used for more advanced topics.

 ## Learning objectives